CT Business Facts

 If you intend to hire yourself or others as a full or part-time employee of your company, then you may have to register with the appropriate State Agencies or obtain Workers Compensation Insurance or Unemployment Insurance (or both).
 View our “Employees & Payroll” section for help with hiring employees and processing payroll.

 There are many types of insurance for businesses but they are usually packaged as “General Business Insurance” or a “Business Owner’s Policy”.
 This can cover everything from product liability to company vehicles.
 A decent policy can run as little as $300/year and offers a great extra level of protection.
-Click here to view our preferred provider of business insurance online.

 Prepare the business as if someone needed to take it over and run it for you.
-This means have a method to process orders, pay bills, pay employees, pay taxes, maintain your permits, etc. Basically, try to make the operational aspect of the business as automated and efficient as possible so you can concentrate on growing your business.
+This means your business needs a process for fulfilling orders, paying bills, employees, taxes, maintaining your permits, etc. Basically, try to make the operational aspect of the business as automated and efficient as possible so you can concentrate on growing your business.
 View our “Manage Your Company” section for help with systemizing and automating your business.

-Now that you’ve set-up the company for success, you need to get the word out.
+Now that you’ve set up the company for success, you need to get the word out.
 Create a marketing plan for your products and services that targets your ideal customer.
 View our “Marketing & Sales” section for help for more information.

 LLC: Connecticut LLCs are required to file an annual report every year between January 1 and March 31.
 The filing fee is $80.
 You can file your annual report online.